Let's start with a question: How did you come up with your business’s current strategy? What strategy did you use to come up with the best…..strategy?

 Uncover your true profit & margins

-The Financial Clarity Calculator is a spreadsheet designed to guide you step-by-step through your business numbers, so you can fill out your Financial Clarity Canvas with confidence—and make better decisions that drive profit.
+The Financial Clarity Calculator is a spreadsheet designed to guide you step-by-step through your business numbers.
+All so you can fill out your Financial Clarity Canvas with confidence—and make better decisions that drive profit.

 You will never have to guess where to focus your time again—the calculator gives you all the answers you need.
 With the Financial Clarity Calculator, you could simulate your different options in real-time.
 This lets you easily see the effect on your profit and bottom line.